Frequently Asked Questions

 The number of treatments needed differs from person to person and case to case.
-After your first visit, Erin can give you an idea of how long you might expect to be treating.
+After your first visit, your practitioner can give you an idea of how long you might expect to be treating.
 For complex or long-standing conditions, one or two treatments a week for several months may be recommended.
-For acute problems, usually fewer visits are required, and for health maintenance, four sessions a year may be all that is necessary.
+For acute problems, usually fewer visits are required perhaps one to three treatments in one week; and for health maintenance, four sessions a year may be all that is necessary.

 In Colorado, acupuncture is a licensed and regulated healthcare profession.
 Make sure your practitioner is licensed.
 Ask if he/she is Board Certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), the national certifying body.

-Translation: Licensed Acupuncturist, Masters in Science, Oriental Medicine, Diplomate of Acupuncture and Chinese Herbology or Oriental Medicine.
+Translation: Licensed Acupuncturist, Masters in Science, Oriental Medicine, Diplomate of Acupuncture and Chinese Herbology or Oriental Medicine, Master of Acupuncture with a Chinese Herbal Medicine Specialization.
 If a practitioner has taken the time to obtain the herbal certification, their credentials will have either Dipl.
-C.H., or Dipl.
-O.M., depending on the year their certification was received.
-Both are valid certifications.
+C.H., Dipl.
+O.M., or MAcCHM depending on the year their certification was received.
+All three are valid certifications.